 Your cake is under cooked – Oops!
-You may have taken your cake out of the oven too early.
+You may have taken your cake out of the oven too early, or your oven isn’t quite hot enough.
 This means that the under cooked middle starts to collapse due to a lack of structural integrity.
 Check your cake with a skewer if you’re not sure!

 You’ve over-beaten your batter or added too much raising agent – Incorporating too much air or being a little over-zealous with the bicarb can cause too much aeration in the batter.
 These bubbles then collapse once heated, creating a crater in the middle of your cake.